Eating Disorder: Symptoms, Types and Treatment 2023

 Eating disorders, disordered eating, and body image research in New Zealand

 The forestallment and treatment of eating diseases rely on an expansive body of exploration that includes colorful foci and methodologies.
-This scoping review linked applicable studies of eating diseases, body image, and disordered eating with New Zealand samples; charted the methodologies, sample characteristics, and findings reported; and linked several gaps that should be addressed by further exploration.
+This scoping review linked applicable studies of eating diseases↗, body image, and disordered eating with New Zealand samples; charted the methodologies.

 The eligible studies examined a variety of eating complaint orders including binge-eating complaints, bulimia nervosa, and anorexia nervosa, in addition to disordered eating behaviors and body image in nonclinical or community samples.
-Methodologies included treatment trials, secondary analysis of datasets,non-treatment experimental interventions, cross-sectional observation, case-control studies, qualitative and mixed-styles studies, and case studies or series.
+Methodologies included treatment trials, secondary analysis of datasets,non-treatment experimental interventions.

 This study provides a comprehensive and detailed overview of the exploration into eating diseases and body image in New Zealand while pressing important considerations for both original and transnational exploration.